 3.1.
 Overall model and goodness-of-fit

-A Negative Binomial Generalized Linear Model (GLM) was fitted to account for overdispersion in the count data of Tuta absoluta captures.
+A Negative Binomial Generalized Linear Model (GLM) was fitted to account for overdispersion in the count data of T. absoluta captures.
 The model included trap type, phenological stage, and their interaction as explanatory variables.
 Overall, the model provided a satisfactory fit to the data (Table 1).

 Table 1.
 Goodness-of-fit statistics for the negative binomial model.